Product added to cart

-PU weights also have the benefit of being non-marking, which is often sited as an issue with new rubber dumbbells when they are dropped on a new wooden or vinyl floor.
-Another benefit is that urethane doesn't produce the signature odor rubber is known for.
+PU weights also have the benefit of being non-marking, which is often sited as an issue with rubber dumbbells when they are dropped on a new wooden or vinyl floor.
+Another benefit is that urethane doesn't produce the signature odour rubber is known for.

 Fixed Chrome Dumbbells

 You will see many gyms using steel, chrome plated dumbbells which are very stylish products.
-They are all made with toughened metals and anti chip chrome but they are not as robust as dumbbells coated in rubber or urethane.
+They are all made with toughened metals and anti chip chrome but they are not as robust as those coated in rubber or urethane.

-The difficulty with adjustable dumbbells is that they are normally quite bulky because of the ways in which the weight needs to be segmented.
+The difficulty with adjustable weights is that they are normally quite bulky because of the ways in which the weight needs to be segmented.
 It can also make life quite difficult if you are trying to do drop sets where you need to be able to change weights very quickly.

-Adjustable dumbbells do make great products for home use and are exceptional value compared to buying a full set of fixed dumbbells, especially if you are looking to save space and don’t have a need for multiple sets.
+Saying this, they do make great products for home use and are exceptional value compared to buying a full set of fixed dumbbells, especially if you are looking to save space and don’t have a need for multiple sets.

 Dumbbell Plate Sets